The Naming History of TD Garden, A.K.A. "Derek Jeter Center"

 It wasn’t until July of 2005 that the arena took on its new name: TD Garden.
 However, from February to March, the arena was being advertised as “YourGarden”, as in – you could buy the naming rights for a day on eBay.
 We aren’t kidding.

-In the time before working out a deal with TD Banknorth, Delaware North wanted to have a little fun, despite its lack of a long-term corporate sponsor.
-In order to do so, the company took to eBay to sell one-day naming rights to the arena.
-They made thirty sales from February 10th to March 13th. the eBay auctions held by Delaware North earned a net-proceeds of $150,633.22, which was donated to charities in the area. $40,000 dollars worth of My Grandma’s Coffee Cakes were donated to local food banks.
+Thirty sales were made from February 10 to March 13.
+The eBay auctions held by Delaware North earned a net-proceeds of more than $150,000, which was donated to charities in the area.

-During the “YourGarden” period, only two names were reportedly rejected.
+The “YourGarden” period had a variety of names that I’m sure nobody ever used – the KurtCenter, JoeyColinAbbyCenter, and yes, even Nocturnal Nannies Arena.
+Of the many proposed titles, only two names were reportedly rejected.
 One of those has a phenomenal story:

-A Yankees fan and lawyer from New York City named Kerry Konrad won naming rights for March 1st off of a $2,300 bid.
-In honor of the Yankee’s shortstop, Konrad proposed his ideal name: “Derek Jeter Center”.
-The Harvard graduate did this all in good fun, as part of a long-lasting rivalry between a Red Sox fan who he was buddies with (named Jerry Rappaport), and himself.
-However, there was no way that Boston’s arena was going to be named after a man in pinstripes, so the name was rejected.
+A Yankees fan and lawyer from New York City named Kerry Konrad won naming rights for March 1st off of a $2,325 bid.
+In honor of the New York Yankee’s legendary (and at the time, still active) shortstop, Konrad proposed his ideal name: “Derek Jeter Center“.

+The Harvard graduate did this all in good fun as part of a long-lasting rivalry between Konrad and his former college roommate and Red Sox fan, Jerry Rappaport.
+However, there was no way that Boston’s arena was going to be named after a man in pinstripes.
+The name was rejected.

+“We decided that all the names had to be rated G, and this name was determined to be obscene and vulgar,” said the former president and chief executive of the FleetCenter, per ESPN.
+“We were afraid of the volume of phone calls bogging down our switchboard, the number of e-mails clogging our portal and the potential graffiti on the side of our building.”

+“I had no idea that this joke would get so much attention in the first place,” Konrad said, per ESPN.
+“It was a joke.
+I’ve already had my laugh.
+But I could have made it much worse, like the A-Rod Center, Bucky Dent Center, the Aaron Boone Center, or the ‘Only 25 More [championships] To Go’ Center.”

+“I got a lot of e-mails from Red Sox fans in Boston who tipped their cap to me.
+They left the back door open.
+I’m sure if [former Yankees owner] George Steinbrenner were foolish enough to auction off the naming rights to Yankee Stadium for a day, Red Sox fans would have thought of something clever.”

-The two reached an agreement, and Rappaport ended up raising the bid to $8,600, and earned the naming rights.
+The two friends reached an agreement, and Rappaport ended up raising the bid by $6,275 to a total of $8,600 and earned the naming rights.
 That $8,600, of course, represented the 86 years during which the Red Sox suffered from the infamous “Curse of the Bambino.”
 Rappaport named the arena “New Boston Garden, Home of The Jimmy Fund Champions.”
+The money was donated to The Jimmy Fund.

 After a merger with Commerce Bancorp in April of 2008, TD Banknorth became TD Bank, forming the grounds of it’s most recent name change.